mparno/fenics-web/source/support/launchpad_pages.rst

 +----------------------------------------------------------+---------------------------------------------------------------+------------------------------------------------------------+------------------------------------------------------------------------------------------------------+

 .. note::
-   HN: I think the following is too unwieldy to helpful.
+   HN: I think the following is too unwieldy to be helpful.
 I suggest using something like the preceding table, even though the syntax to generate it is horrible.